 - 1. There shall be no elements (i.e., furnishings, lighting) within 30 inches from the back of any vehicular curb.
-Planters are exempt. - 2.
+Compliant planters are exempt. - 2.
 All sidewalks throughout the Downtown District shall maintain a six-foot-wide minimum pedestrian clear path of travel. - 3.
 Sidewalk materials shall be concrete, pavers, or a combination of the two.
 Pavers are preferred. - 4.
 Concrete jointing for sidewalks throughout the Downtown District shall be no greater than 3'-0" by 3'-0" and shall be sawcut or beveled tooled joints. - 5.
-Specialty pavements, such as colored concrete, at major building entries are permitted and shall have an aesthetic relationship to the adjoining building. - 6.
-Where sidewalk space allows, trees and planters may be incorporated.
+Specialty pavements, such as colored concrete, at major building entries are permitted and shall have an aesthetic relationship to the adjoining building.